NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 FGA compute nodes by submitting an interactive batch job to the "fge" or the "fgews" QoS.**

-.. rubric:: Compiling and Running Codes Using CUDA Compilation for non-MPI applications may be done either on the front-ends or on compute nodes.
+Compiling and Running Codes Using CUDA

+Compilation for non-MPI applications may be done either on the front-ends or on compute nodes.
 But generally we recommend compiling on an FGA compute node.